emc2cube/Bioinformatics/README.md

 For easy integration along MAGeCK, or any other modern tools, a python 3.6+ compatible version of casTLE is included.
 This is based on [casTLE commit 981d6d8](https://bitbucket.org/dmorgens/castle/commits/981d6d877c0fe3ee233e9fd977b13800987a032c) and may not be up to date.
 You still need to download the whole [casTLE repository](https://bitbucket.org/dmorgens/castle/) even if you end up switching the scripts with their python 3.6+ compatible version.
+If you previously used casTLE with python 2.7 and already have [Parallel Python](https://www.parallelpython.com) installed you will need to uninstall it before installing [pathos](https://pypi.org/project/pathos/)

 ## sh_md5alldir.sh